hwayne/learntla/content/introduction/example/index.md

 ![](img/model_assert_fail.png)

-We can fix this by wrapping the check if an if-block:
+We can fix this by wrapping the check in an if-block:

 {{% code 4 %}}